JuliaLang/www.julialang.org/blog/2023/04/julia-1.9-highlights.md

 *Lilith Hafner*

-The default sorting algorithm for has been upgraded to a more adaptive sorting algorithm that is always stable and often has state of the art performance.
+The default sorting algorithm has been upgraded to a more adaptive sorting algorithm that is always stable and often has state of the art performance.
 For simple types and orders—`BitInteger`, `IEEEFloat`, and `Char` sorted in default or reverse order—we use a radix sort that has linear runtime with respect to input size.
 This effect is especially pronounced for `Float16`s which recieved a 3x-50x speedup over 1.8.

 For other types, the default sorting algorithm has been changed to the internal `ScratchQuickSort` in most cases, which is stable and generally faster than `QuickSort`, although it does allocate memory.
 For situations where memory efficiency is crucial, you can override these new defaults by specifying `alg=QuickSort`.